prataprc/prataprc.github.io.v1/_contents/sudoku-in-erlang.rst

 It will still take light years to exhaust all possible paths.

-So, let us try to add concurrency to our algorithm.
+So, let us add concurrency to our algorithm and measure how it fairs.
 Please note that we are making the algorithm itself concurrent to solve a single tough puzzle.

 concurrent sudoku puzzle solver
 -------------------------------